Oregon state sign

 • Benefits: An equivalent plan can be a good option for an employer who wants to offer their employees a higher level of benefits than the state plan provides.

-• Third-Party Administered—With this type of equivalent plan, the employer assumes all financial responsibilities for the plan, but a third-party vendor, such as ReedGroup, handles claim administration.
+• Third-Party Administered—With this type of equivalent plan, the employer assumes all financial responsibilities for the plan, but a third-party vendor, such as Alight, handles claim administration.
 Employers might consider a third-party-administered plan if they want to offer an equivalent plan but don’t have the resources in place to self-administer.

 • Fully Insured—Employers who choose a full-insured equivalent plan purchase an insurance policy from a carrier approved to sell Paid Leave Oregon policies.
 With this option, the insurance carrier typically administers the policy on behalf of the employer, who pays premiums to the insurer to cover employee benefits as well as administrative costs.